BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

 - [CTRL]-a: Go to start of line, just after the prompt
 - [CTRL]-e: Go to end of line
+- [CTRL]-u: Delete everything before the cursor
 - [CTRL]-k: Delete everything after the cursor
 - [CTRL]-c: Kills (stops) a job that is running
+- Using the up/down arrows on your keyboard, you can display your previous commands

 ```diff
 !
 Type in some random text in the terminal window